 Although her Elantra engine was allegedly still covered by a 10-year/100,000 mile powertrain warranty, Hyundai said the oil sludge problem was caused by Brown for failing to change the oil in the car.
 The Hyundai dealer allegedly said the least expensive option would be to pay $3,500 for a used engine.

 Brown’s engine failure happened around 64,000 miles which is well below the standard 100,000 mile warranty.
-But rather than offer to help, the automaker was quick to point fingers at the oil sludge as a potential sign of neglect.
+But rather than offer to help, the automaker was quick to point fingers at oil sludge in the engine as a potential sign of neglect from the owner.